I'm Gonna Getcha Good!: Reception

 The video was a success, peaking at number one on VH1's weekly countdown.
 The video won the Best Video of the Year Award at the 2003 Canadian Country Music Awards, beating out another one of Twain's videos, "Forever and for Always".
 At the 2003 CMT Flameworthy Awards, Twain was nominated for five awards: Video of the Year, Female Video of the Year, Hottest Female Video of the Year, Fashion Plate Video of the Year, and Concept Video of the Year, with "I'm Gonna Getcha Good!" winning the lattermost award.
 Robin Eggar, writer of the biography Shania Twain: The Biography, noted the video for bringing Twain back into "sex kitten land" and called it an unlikely cross between Tron and Blade Runner.
-The leather lace bodysuit Twain wears has been noted as an iconic outfit for her, with Paste and Racked ranking it at numbers 8 and 5 in their lists of her best music video looks.
+The leather lace bodysuit, designed by Marc Bouwer, has been noted as an iconic outfit for Twain, with Paste and Racked ranking it at numbers 8 and 5 in their lists of her best music video looks.
 The video itself was ranked by Showbiz Cheat Sheet as her fifth best music video.

 The 'Red SFX Edit' version of the video is available on the DVD-Audio version of Up!, while the 'Green' version is available on Twain's budget video compilation A Collection of Video Hits.
 After the video shoot, Shania donated the "I'm Gonna Getcha Good!" costume to the Shania Twain Centre in her hometown of Timmins, Ontario.